 Queen Elizabeth wore the Girls of Great Britain and Ireland tiara and Camilla chose the Greville tiara.

-Organizing a State banquet involves lots of planning and at the state banquet itself the attendees follows lots of protocols.
+Organizing a State banquet involves lots of planning and at the state banquet itself, the attendees follow lots of protocols.
 The official website of Royal family explains, “Preparations for a State banquet begin well over a year in advance, but the final build of the State banquet table starts around five days ahead of the arrival of the visiting Head of State.
-The operational arm of Buckingham Palace, the Master of the Household’s department take the main bulk of the responsibility for ensuring the Banquet runs according to plan”.
+The operational arm of Buckingham Palace, the Master of the Household’s department take the main bulk of the responsibility for ensuring the Banquet runs according to plan“.

 The Chefs in The Royal Kitchens at Buckingham Palace had been busy preparing for the State Banquet today.
 They created 280 slices of a delicious chocolate orange torte.
 The Royal Pastry Chefs have created a ‘Torte au Chocolat Amer et Madarines Crème au Café,’ especially for the occasion.
 Pastry Chef Selwyn Stoby revealed some of the early stages of the torte design.